bodkan/ku-popgen2023/README.md

 # Installation instructions

 In case you will be using RStudio (highly recommended), you should do [this](#workaround-for-an-rstudio-bug) first.
-This fixes an awful default setting of RStudio which not only sabotages using Python, but breaks reproducibility of your analysis.
+This fixes a questionable default setting of RStudio which not only complicates using Python from R, but can break reproducibility of your analyses.

 ## If you want to use the online RStudio server